Stop the outrage regarding "Black Out" performances

 Chris Peterson, OnStage Blog Founder

-The National Arts Center in Ottawa, Ontario, made national news this weekend when they announced a special performance of ‘Is God Is” exclusively for people “identifying as Black” on February 17th, 2023.
+The National Arts Center in Ottawa, Ontario, made national news when they announced a special performance of ‘Is God Is” exclusively for people “identifying as Black” on February 17th, 2023.

 This brought out the predictable social media reaction from ignorant trolls online, saying these types of promotions are racist, demanding white-only screenings, etc.